ic-labs/django-icekit/docs/deploying/index.rst

 Deploying your site
 ===================

-ICEkit is designed to be easily deployed and scaled using Docker.
+GLAMkit is designed to be easily deployed and scaled using Docker.
 See :doc:`../topics/docker`.

 Your project's ``Dockerfile`` is used to prepare a Docker image.
 It looks